pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0130.md

 [tca-gh]: https://github.com/pointfreeco/swift-composable-architecture
 [isowords-gh]: https://github.com/pointfreeco/isowords

-!> [announcement]: Today is our [6 year anniversary](/blog/posts/131-point-free-turns-6)! 🥳 <br><br> To celebrate we have announced a [live stream](/live) for next week, Feburary 5th at 9am PST / 5pm GMT.
+!> [announcement]: Today is our [6 year anniversary](/blog/posts/131-point-free-turns-6)! 🥳 <br><br> To celebrate we have announced a [live stream](/live) for next week, February 5th at 9am PST / 5pm GMT.
 We will dive into the observation tools live, field questions from our viewers, and announce two brand new features of the Composable Architecture that no one has seen. 😲

 ## 👋 Goodbye view stores!